romusters-code/fast-api-example/README.md

 ## Docker

-First build the container:
+First navigate to the `function_app` folder and then build the container:

-`docker build -t api:latest .`
+`docker build -t functionapp:latest .`

 Then run the container:

-`docker run -p 81:81 -it api:latest`
+`docker run -p 80:80 -it functionapp:latest`

 ## Docker-compose